 - \$23,000 for a dependent undergraduate student, - \$46,000 for an independent undergraduate student (or a dependent undergraduate student whose parents do not qualify for PLUS loans).
 No more than \$23,000 of this aggregate amount may be in the form of subsidized loans. - \$138,500 for a graduate or professional student (including loans for undergraduate study).
 No more than \$65,500 of this aggregate amount may be in the form of subsidized loans.

-CII.
-3. LOan Feriou and Amounts

-Annual Limits for Stafford Loans

-Subsidized Total (subsidized & unsubsidized)

-Dependent Undergraduates

-First Year Second Year Third Year and Beyond \$ 2,625 \$ 3,500 \$ 5,500 SAME SAME SAME

-Undergraduates without Access to PLUS

-First Year Second Year Third Year and Beyond \$ 2,625 \$ 3,500 \$ 5,500 \$ 6,625 \$ 7,500 \$ 10,500

-Graduate & Professional Students

-All Years of Study \$ 8,500 \$ 18,500

-Note: All undergraduate annual loan amounts are subject to proration.
+If the student has borrowed Stafford Loans at other schools, the National Student Loan Data System is the best source of information on the student's current outstanding principal balance.
+The outstanding principal balance reflects the original amount of loan principle (including the loan fees, but not including any Ch.3 - Loan Period and Amounts Annual Limits for Stafford Loans Subsidized Total (subsidized & unsubsidized) Dependent Undergraduates First Year Second Year Third Year and Beyond \$ 3,500 SAME Independent Undergraduates & Others Without Access to PLUS First Year Second Year Third Year and Beyond \$ 3,500 \$ 7,500 Graduate & Professional Students All Years of Study \$ 8,500 \$ 18,500 Note: All undergraduate annual loan amounts are subject to proration.